RSGDATA/Charity-Funding-Predictor/README.md

 ### Count of neurons,layer and activation functions for Starter_Code notebook

 * neuron count: 40.
-I chose 40 based on intuition.
+I chose input layer is 15 and and hidden layer is 25.
+I chose these numbers becuase the hidden layer should be about 2/3 larger than the input layer
 * layer count: 1 input, 1 hidden, 1 output.
 I thought that a good default number is one hidden layer.
 * function count:2 "relu", 1 "sigmoid"1.
 I chose relu and sigmoid becuase they are the most common and very reliable activation functions